Port of Melbourne, Australia

 The latest expansion project worth $1.2bn was announced in April 2012.
 An additional investment of $400m was announced in June 2012 to further consolidate the import and export auto trade at Webb Dock.

 The project is expected to generate 700 direct jobs and 1,900 indirect jobs.
-It will primarily comprise of constructing a new container terminal at Webb Dock with a capacity of handling one million containers annually and upgrade the infrastructure at Swanson Dock.
-The project will also create a new park at the port site and make improvements to the buffer zones around the port area.
+It primarily involved the construction of a new container terminal at Webb Dock with a capacity of handling one million containers a year and upgradation of the infrastructure at Swanson Dock.
+The project also created a new park at the port site and made improvements to the buffer zones around the port area.

-The second announcement made in June 2012 will facilitate the construction of 920m of new wharves, 1,000 supporting piles, and 24,000m² of concrete decking.
-It enable the port to handle more than 600,000 vehicles annually.
+The second announcement made in June 2012 facilitated the construction of 920m of new Wharfs, 1,000 supporting piles, and 24,000m² of concrete decking.
+It enables the port to handle more than 600,000 vehicles annually.